Xin-byte/nodeJS_mysql/README.md

 - **Genre Search:** Filter movies by genre.
 - **Actor and Director Information:** Access data about the actors and directors of the movies.
 - **Ratings and Reviews:** Discover user ratings and reviews.

-## Documentation

-For details on available endpoints and how to use the API, check out our [documentation](link-to-your-documentation).

 ## Usage Examples